thedigitalgarage/cochera/README.md

 163    },
 ```
 Use the chargebee.configure to configure your site and your API key.
 It is a global configuration and can be setup as part of your server initialization
-Of course before that, you must have an acount and the Test site(Live site) on [Chargebee](https://www.chargebee.com/).
+Of course before that, you must have an account and Test site(Live site) on [Chargebee](https://www.chargebee.com/).

-If you are new on Charegebee, you could visit [Chargebee Official Website](https://www.chargebee.com/), create an acount and get Test/Live site.
+If you are new on Charegebee, you could visit [Chargebee Official Website](https://www.chargebee.com/), create an account and get Test/Live site.

 With Signin, You should choose a domain for your business(chargebeeSite).
 After Signin, go to `Setting` / `API & WEBHOOKS` / `API Keys`.
 You could find the API Key named `full_access_key_v1`.